Bradfield St George

-Bradfield St. George is a village and civil parish in the West Suffolk district of Suffolk, England, about 6 mi south of Bury St Edmunds.
+Bradfield St. George is a village and civil parish located in the West Suffolk district of Suffolk, England, about 6 mi south of Bury St Edmunds.
 In 2011 the parish had a population of 420.

 According to Eilert Ekwall the meaning of the village name is 'broad field'.

 The Domesday Book records the population (including Bradfield Combust and Bradfield St Clare) to be 76 people in 1086.
 In 2001, the population was 386 people (not including Bradfield Combust and Bradfield St Clare).